Professional doctorate in advanced practice and research: systemic psychotherapy (M10)

 - have some prior knowledge of research.

 As part of our application process we ask that you submit a proposal as we are interested in the thoughts and ideas that you have about your research interests.
-Please note that this does not need to be a fully worked out proposal, just an idea – just an idea.
+Please note that this does not need to be a fully worked out proposal, just an idea at application stage.

 All seminars lead to assessment by assignment.
 There are two 3000 word assignments and one 5000 word assignment in each of the first two years.
 You will only be able to go onto Year 3 in which you begin your independent research if you have passed all assignments.